-The purpose of this BR Document is to clarify and provide further details on the current Biennial Report Instructions, not to change the Biennial Report Instructions.
-The BR Document does not replace Federal laws or regulations.
+The purpose of this Biennial Report Guide is to clarify and provide further details on the current Biennial Report Instructions, not to change the Biennial Report Instructions.
+Thus, this guide does not replace Federal laws or regulations.
 It simply compiles and summarizes information on the regulations and the associated regulatory citations in the Code of Federal Regulations (CFR) pertaining to the completion of the Biennial Report.
-The BR Document also identifies additional information resources (e.g., documents, web sites) that may be used as reference in determining whether a waste should be part of the Biennial Report.
-Please note that some States have regulations that may be more stringent and/or broader in scope than the counterpart Federal hazardous waste regulations.
+This guide also identifies additional information resources (e.g., documents, web sites) that may be used as reference in determining whether a waste should be part of the Biennial Report.
+Please note that some States have regulations that may be more stringent and/or broader in scope than the counterpart Federal hazardous waste regulations (e.g., a State may require annual submission of the Hazardous Waste Report rather than biennial submission).
 Therefore, you should consult the corresponding regulatory agency (i.e., Authorized State agency or EPA Region) in your State to clarify the applicable hazardous waste requirements.